radareorg/radare2/CONTRIBUTING.md

 * Braces open on the same line as the for/while/if/else/function/etc. Closing braces are put on a line of their own, except in the else of an if statement or in a while of a do-while statement.
-Always use braces for if and while, except when the expressions are very simple and they can fit in a one-line.
+Always use braces for if and while.

 ```c
 if (a == b) {